rklimenkocorp/laravelbx24/README.md

 ## Usage
 In app/Console/Kernel.php add command for integration with the time that you need for integration!
+When cron begin working you see result in database

 ```php
 $schedule->command('integration:get-users')->hourly(); // for users